daedaleanai/reqtraq/certdocs/0-DDLN-212-SDD.md

 ###### Attributes:
 - Rationale: the report will be used by the certification authority to visualize requirements that changed within a period of time.
-- Parents: REQ-0-DDLN-SWH-006
+- Parents: REQ-RQTQ-SWH-006
 - Verification: Test.
 - Safety impact: None.

-##### REQ-0-DDLN-SWL-018 Phabricator export
+##### REQ-RQTQ-SWL-018 Phabricator export

 The RMT SHALL export all requirements as Phabricator tasks, in the following format:

-- Title: requirement title, e.g. "REQ-0-DDLN-SWL-018 Phabricator export"
+- Title: requirement title, e.g. "REQ-RQTQ-SWL-018 Phabricator export"
 - Assigned To: empty
 - Status: Open
 - Priority: Normal
 - Description: The requirement description
-- Tags: Project code (e.g. DDLN in this case)
+- Tags: Project code (e.g. RQTRQ in this case)
 - Subscribers: empty
 - Parents\: the parent requirements
 - Children: the child requirements